naoki2001/kvm-compose/README.md

 # kvm-compose

 ## Overview
-kvm-compose manages VM by YAML file and useful virsh command
+kvm-compose manages VM with YAML file and slightly improved virsh command

 ## Prerequisite environmen
 - can use virsh command